nicobytes/nicobytes.com/src/content/portfolio/platzi-playground.md

 ### SQL with WebAssembly

-To run SQL in the browser, we reuse Pyodide, the Python runner created above, and using <a href="https://docs.python.org/3/library/sqlite3.html" target="_blank">Pyodide</a> with Python, we can run SQL challenges directly in the browser and execute SQL instructions such as INSERT, SELECT, JOIN, UPDATES, etc. In some cases, the challenges are pre-loaded with a dataset so that the student can use this data and build queries to solve the challenge.
+To run SQL in the browser, we reuse Pyodide, the runner created above, and using <a href="https://docs.python.org/3/library/sqlite3.html" target="_blank">sqlite3</a> with Python, we can run SQL challenges directly in the browser and execute SQL instructions such as INSERT, SELECT, JOIN, UPDATES, etc. In some cases, the challenges are pre-loaded with a dataset so that the student can use this data and build queries to solve the challenge.
 Finally, to check the student's answer, the app runs unit tests to validate the expected data.

 <figure class="h-auto w-auto object-cover md:h-[540px]">
   <Image src="/portfolio/playground_sql.jpg" alt="classes" width="960" height="540" decoding="async" loading="lazy" />